Free Association of German Trade Unions: World War I

 As the Great War progressed, war exhaustion in Germany grew.
 The first strikes in the country since the start of the war broke out in 1915, steadily increasing in frequency and magnitude.
 The unions' role as troubleshooter between the employers and the workers soon led to conflict between the membership and union officials, and the Free Trade Unions steadily lost members.
 Correspondingly, the Reichstag faction of the SPD split over continued support for the war.
 The 1917 February Revolution in Russia was seen by the FVdG as an expression of the people's desire for peace.
 The syndicalists paid special attention to the role the general strike (which they had been advocating for years) played in the revolution.
 They were unable to comment on the October Revolution as the Rundschreiben had been banned by the time it broke out.

 November Revolution and re-founding as FAUD

 Some claim that the FVdG influenced strikes in the arms industry as early as February or March 1918, but the organization was not re-established on a national level until December 1918.
-On December 14, Fritz Kater started publishing Der Syndikalist (The Syndicalist) in Berlin as a replacement for Die Einigkeit.
-On December 26 and 27, a conference organized by Kater and attended by 33 delegates from 43 local unions took place in Berlin.
+On 14 December, Fritz Kater started publishing Der Syndikalist (The Syndicalist) in Berlin as a replacement for Die Einigkeit.
+On 26 and 27 December, a conference organized by Kater and attended by 33 delegates from 43 local unions took place in Berlin.
 The delegates reflected upon the difficult times during the war and proudly noted that the FVdG was the only trade union which did not have to adjust its program to the new political conditions because it had remained loyal to its anti-state and internationalist principles.
 The delegates reaffirmed their rejection of parliamentarianism and refused to participate in the National Assembly.